 Revise your greeting message on your cellphone and change your privacy settings on Facebook.
 Ensure that prospective employers will be impressed with you when they telephone or check your Facebook page.

 Actively pursue an internship.
-This entails making follow-up calls to Washington to check on the status of your application(s), maintaining regular contact with Dr. Spalding, and responding to all emails.
+This entails making follow-up calls to Washington to check on the status of your application(s), maintaining regular contact with Dr. Harkonen, and responding to all emails.

 Get to know the group of students going to D.C.

 Actively seek housing in D.C.

 Achieve a minimum of 9.0 GPA in four courses the semester prior to attending the program.

 The health and safety of our students is a top priority at CMC.
 While we acknowledge that there is risk in living and working in any city, rest assured, we treat safety very seriously.
 This starts with interns taking responsibility for their own safety and renting an apartment in a safe neighborhood and continues with the following:

 At orientation, all student interns receive a wallet-sized emergency card with contact information for CMC staff in Claremont and in Washington, D.C.